DanielCKL/rust_vs_rabc/Readme.md

        rust_vs_rabc = {git ="https://github.com/DanielCKL/rust_vs_rabc",branch="main"}

    When building your project for the first time, it will automatically download this project and the necessary dependencies.
-3. Import the library into your project using `use rust_vs_rabc::Optimizer;`.
+3. Import the crate into your code using `use rust_vs_rabc::Optimizer;` at the top of your .rs file.
 After that, you can use the `Optimizer` struct directly in your code.
 4. Set up a new instance of the optimizer.
 Here, we will name this instance 'optimize_rana':

        let mut optimize_rana = Optimizer::new()    //new() method sets up default parameter values